code-smell-detective/code-smell-detective/README.md

 following the specification in `CODE_SMELL_FRAMEWORK.md` (which is outside of this repository).
 It provides static analysis, severity assessment, SOLID principle mapping, and actionable reporting for the Phase 1 (MVP) scope.

+Based on "Software Fundamentals Matter More Than Ever" — Matt Pocock at https://www.youtube.com/watch?v=v4F1gFy-hqg

 ## Features

 - AST-based parsing of Python source files